 4. Internet of Things (IoT) for contactless payments

-Moving into a digitally interconnected society, IoT will provide the ease and convenience of automated process and changing devices into “smart” decision-making devices, simplifying money transfers.
-As contactless payments based on IoT will enable faster processing of payments, transparency on global payments will increase and local and international governments will be able to track transactions in multiple currencies and markets easily.
+As our society becomes more digitally interconnected, IoT will simplify money transfers by providing the ease and convenience of process automation and the ability to transform basic technology into “smart” decision-making devices.
+Contactless payments based on IoT will enable faster payment processing and increased transparency on global payments.
+Plus, local and international governments will be able to easily track transactions in multiple currencies and markets.

 The future of globalization in finance